One Fish, Two Fish, Red Fish, Blue Fish

 One Fish, Two Fish, Red Fish, Blue Fish (stylized as One fish two fish red fish blue fish) is a 1960 children's book by Dr. Seuss.
+It is a simple rhyming children's book designed for beginner readers.
 As of 2001, over six million copies of the book had been sold, placing it 13th on a list of "All-Time Bestselling Children's Books" from Publishers Weekly.
+The book is widely praised for its rhythmic language and imaginative characters, which help engage young readers and make early reading enjoyable and memorable.
 Based on a 2007 online poll, the United States' National Education Association labor union listed the book as one of its "Teachers' Top 100 Books for Children".

+Plot

-It is a simple rhyming book for beginning readers, with a freewheeling plot about a boy and a girl named Jay and Kay and the many amazing creatures they have for friends and pets.
-Interspersed are some surreal and unrelated skits, such as a man named Ned whose feet stick out from his bed, a creature who has a bird in his ear, and one man named Joe who cannot hear the other man's call because of a mouse cutting the line.
+The plot consists of short vignettes in which a boy and a girl describe fantastical creatures they have as friends and pets.
+The vignettes include short scenes featuring characters such as Ned, whose bed is too short for him, a mouse-like creature with a bird in his ear, and a character named Joe, who is unable to hear another phoning him due to a mouse cutting the wire.

 Audio and video versions

 Rik Mayall narrated this story as part of a HarperCollins audiobook that also includes The Lorax, Dr. Seuss's ABC and How the Grinch Stole Christmas!.

+On video streaming services like YouTube, there are animated read-alongs that focus on the story's illustration on top of the sing-song nature of the rhyme and rhythm of the text.

 In other media

 In the animated adaptation of Green Eggs and Ham, the titular fish are featured in the beginning of the episode "Train".
-When Sam, Guy and the Chickeraffe make their escape from a car barreling down a cliff, it lands in a lake where it promptly crushes a house belonging to a family of fish.
+When Sam, Guy, and the Chickeraffe make their escape from a car barreling down a cliff, the car lands in a lake where it promptly crushes a house belonging to a family of fish.
 Later in the episode as the mother checks on her own children, she specifically lists them off as "one fish, two fish, red fish and blue fish".

-A 2D animated preschool series based on the book, simply named “Red Fish, Blue Fish” was released on September 8, 2025 on Netflix.
+A 2D animated preschool series based on the book, simply named “Red Fish, Blue Fish” was released on September 8, 2025, on Netflix.
 It was co-produced with Atomic Cartoons.
 An episode of the series was previewed as part of Netflix's Summer Playlist in June 2025.

 In the 2022 horror film adaptation The Mean One, based on How the Grinch Stole Christmas!, the red fish and blue fish made an appearance in a fishbowl at the hospital.